One of the priorities of the

 As we have learned since the beginning of the pandemic, local churches with an online presence (which includes Facebook, YouTube, Vimeo and/or a website) are better able to connect with their members and their community.

-This is why we offer FREE websites to West Virginia Conference churches using one of two templates designed for us by UM Communications.
+This is why we offer FREE websites to West Virginia Conference churches using one of two templates custom designed for us.

 The websites are hosted on secure servers provided by UM Communications.
 The total cost of the website ($65/year) as well as set up and training, is covered through your apportionment giving.

 In addition there is a WVUMC Website Developers Facebook group, monthly small group and quarterly e-news - all provided for mutual support.
 We know that building a team of leaders in the local church is crucial.
-We hope that if you're ready to launch a new website, or move your existing website over to one of our WVUMC branded templates, that you'll contact us: Click on our name to send an email, Abbi Blosser or Deborah Coble.
+We hope that if you're ready to launch a new website, or move your existing website over to one of our WVUMC branded templates, that you'll contact us: Click here to send an email to get things started.

 We even have a "Website 101" course on the WVUMC Online learning platform Portico.
 Follow this link to watch the course with your local church communications team.